FAQ – Frequently Asked Questions

 How many treatments are needed?

 The number of treatments needed to alleviate a disorder varies depending on the type of illness and the individual.
 Generally, acute diseases can be treated successfully within a few treatments.
 Chronic problems which have taken years to develop will not be “cured” overnight.
 Change over time will reflect the gradual restoration of the body’s strength and vitality.
+After your condition stabilizes or symptoms do not reappear, we recommend one treatment every 1 to 2 weeks to maintain your progress.
+After this we recommend acupuncture at least 1 x per month as part of your personal wellness program.

 Will treatments be covered by my insurance?